A hidden population of active galactic nuclei can explain the overabundance of luminous $z>10$ objects observed by JWST: Morphological considerations

 In figure~\ref{fig:Delta_f} we show the values of $\Delta_f R_{\rm e}$ and $\Delta_f \mathcal{L}$ for the tested mock profile parameter combination which minimizes $\Delta_f R_{\rm e} + \Delta_f \mathcal{L}$ for each background, as a function of the luminosity ratio.
 This could be considered the composite object which is most plausibly hidden for each background.
 The green region shows where $\Delta_f R_{\rm e}<0.3$ and $\Delta_f \mathcal{L}<0.3$, which represents mock profiles which appear morphologically similar to our goal S\'ersic-only profile and thus are able to masquerade as such a profile in a real survey.
 The fraction of points within this region, given by $f_{\rm hide}$, represents the likelihood that a profile like that of our goal profile \emph{could be}, in reality, a composite object with one of the combinations of parameters within our gridsearch.
 The variability is due entirely to the location of the profile on the sky; some background regions allow for a composite profile to resemble the goal profile, while others make the two profiles easily distinguishable.
 At $\mathcal{L}_{\bullet}/\mathcal{L}_{\star} = 1/3$, nearly 100\% of S\'ersic profiles could be hiding an AGN.
 This fraction decreases as the luminosity ratio increases, but $\sim 5$\% of profiles remain potential hiding spots for AGNs as high as $\mathcal{L}_{\bullet}/\mathcal{L}_{\star} = 2$.

 Figure~\ref{fig:Delta_f} shows the likelihood that our goal S\'ersic profile is a potential hiding spot for \emph{some} composite profile.
 We next ask instead how likely it is that \textit{any} given composite profile within our parameter grid would morphologically resemble our goal S\'ersic-only profile.
-In figure~\ref{fig:fracBelow} we show the fraction of composite objects across our parameter grid which result in $\Delta_f R_{\rm e} < 0.3$ and $\Delta_f \mathcal{L} < 0.3$ as a function of the luminosity ratio.
+In figure~\ref{fig:fracBelow} we show the fraction of all composite objects across our parameter grid which result in $\Delta_f R_{\rm e} < 0.3$ and $\Delta_f \mathcal{L} < 0.3$ as a function of the luminosity ratio (whereas in figure~\ref{fig:Delta_f} we consider only the most plausibly hidden profile for each background).
 This provides an idea of the range of composite objects which could potentially be hidden.
 We show the fraction both for individual background regions (blue circles), and the average value across all backgrounds (red squares).
 The range of values of the blue points clearly illustrates the variability due to the background region.
 We find that all composite objects with AGNs fainter than their host galaxies have a $\sim50$\% chance of being mis-identifiable as a galaxy-only.
 Systems with more luminous AGNs would typically not resemble our goal object, but even for luminosity ratios as high as $\mathcal{L}_{\bullet}/\mathcal{L}_{\star} = 2$, a non-zero fraction of composite objects can be hidden, with individual background regions allowing for as many as 80\% of all tested composite objects to be hidden.